twright-msft/mssql-node-docker-demo-app/README.md

 ## Dockerfile
 The Dockerfile defines how the image will be built.
 Each of the commands in the Dockerfile is described below.

 The Dockerfile can define a base image as the first layer.
 In this case, the Dockerfile uses the official Microsoft SQL Server Linux image that can be found on [Docker Hub](http://hub.docker.com/r/microsoft/mssql-server-linux).
 The Dockerfile will pull the image with the 'latest' tag.
 This image requires two environment variables to be passed to it at run time - `ACCEPT_EULA` and `SA_PASSWORD`.
-The Microsoft SQL Server Linux inmage is in turn based on the official Ubuntu Linux image `Ubuntu:16.04`.
+The Microsoft SQL Server Linux image is in turn based on the official Ubuntu Linux image `Ubuntu:16.04`.

 ```
 FROM microsoft/mssql-server-linux:latest